 Assignments are usually sent in the first week of May.

-Please note: Halls close on Saturday, May 10th at 8pm.
-Due to the housing needs of Reunion weekend, students wishing to remain on campus through the start of the summer housing may need to move to a temporary location depending on where you are currently living.
+Please note: Due to the housing needs of Reunion weekend, students wishing to remain on campus from the end of the Spring semester through the start of the summer housing may need to move to a temporary location depending on where you are currently living.

-If you have to move, you should expect to have to move on that Saturday when your temporary room is available.
+If you have to move, you should expect to have to move on the weekend halls close for non-seniors; either Saturday night or Sunday depending on when your temporary room is available.
 More details about that move, including locksmith hours will be e-mailed to you in May.
 Please plan accordingly.

 There is no additional fee for housing this week.

-Students will be expected to move out of their summer assignments by August 13th.
+Students will be expected to move out of their summer assignments when their summer housing period ends.

-Anyone who wishes to move directly into their Fall Housing assignment will have to to move on Wednesday, August 13th.
-Fall assignments will not be available prior to this date.
-Please Note: This is mid week and could conflict with your summer employment, you are expected to communicate with your supervisor in advance if you anticipate needing to miss work,
+Anyone who remains on campus for the entire summer will have the opportunity to move directly into their Fall Housing assignment.
+Given the challenges of turning over our halls from summer programs to be ready for the Fall semester, the timeframe available for moving is a tight window.
+Typically the moving date is the last day Summer Housing is available.
+Please Note: This date could conflict with your summer employment, you are expected to communicate with your supervisor in advance if you anticipate needing to miss work,

-If you do not have a Fall 2014 assignment (living off campus, studying abroad, etc), housing will not be available after August 13th.
+If you do not have a Fall term assignment (living off campus, studying abroad, etc), housing will not be available after the end of Summer Housing.

 Those who are housed for the Spring Term and are granted Summer Housing can request to remain on campus between the Spring and Summer sessions.
 Depending on where you live on campus, you may have to move to a temporary location during senior week before your summer assignment is available.